Price Discrimination in International Airline Markets: Model Fit

 \section{Model Fit}

-In Figure \ref{fig:fit} we display the empirical moments and the model-implied moments evaluated at the estimated parameters.
-The moments take the form of deciles of the cumulative density functions of the data and the model predictions.\footnote{ In practice, we match moments period by period, but here we display the densities aggregated across periods.} The deciles from our data are shown in red and the deciles predicted by the model are shown in blue.
-In our estimation step, for each initial capacity, we seek to match 620 moments to determine weights, i.e., the conditional density $h(\Psi|\omega_1)$ in Equation \ref{eq:mixture} for each period.\footnote{ We use these 20 conditional densities to generate average welfare for our counterfactuals in Table \ref{tab:counterfactuals}. } Here, we display the fit for the modal capacity, which is 115 economy seats and 14 first-class seats.
+In Figures \ref{fig:fit1}, \ref{fig:fit2}, we display the empirical moments and the model-implied moments evaluated at the estimated parameters, of prices, by time, for economy seats and first-class seats, respectively.
+The moments take the form of deciles of the cumulative density functions of the data and the model predictions.

+The deciles from our data are shown in red, and the deciles predicted by the model are in blue.
+In our estimation step, for each initial capacity, we seek to match 620 moments to determine weights, i.e., the conditional density $h(\Psi|\omega_1)$ in Equation \ref{eq:mixture} for each period.\footnote{We use these 20 conditional densities to generate average welfare for our counterfactuals in Table \ref{tab:counterfactuals}. } Here, we display the fit for the ``smaller" modal capacity--160 economy seats and 18 first-class seats.
+Furthermore, in Figure \ref{fig:fit3}, we display the empirical CDF of the share of business passengers and the model-implied share of business passengers evaluated at the estimated parameters.